URL path: Index page // Cesium (Cs)

 How is someone exposed to Cesium?

-• One may be exposed to low levels of stable or radioactive cesium by breathing, eating foods, or drinking water containing Cesium.
+• One may be exposed to low stable or radioactive cesium levels by breathing, eating foods, or drinking water containing Cesium.

-• Foods and drinking water are the major sources of exposure to Cesium.
+• Foods and drinking water are the significant sources of exposure to Cesium.

-• One may be exposed to radioactive Cesium if one consumes food grown in contaminated soil or if they are physically near to a source of radioactive Cesium.
+• One may be exposed to radioactive Cesium if one consumes food grown in contaminated soil or if one is physically near a source of radioactive Cesium.

 • Workers in industries that process or use Cesium or Cesium compounds.